dart-code-checker/dart-code-metrics/doc/rules/avoid-returning-widgets.md

 * <https://www.reddit.com/r/FlutterDev/comments/avhvco/extracting_widgets_to_a_function_is_not_an/>
 * <https://medium.com/flutter-community/splitting-widgets-to-methods-is-a-performance-antipattern-16aa3fb4026c>

 Use `ignored-names` configuration, if you want to ignore a function or method name.
+Use `ignored-annotations` configuration, if you want to override default ignored annotation list.
 For example:

 ### Config example